chocolatey/choco-quickstart-scripts/README.md

 - Windows Server 2019+ (ideally, Windows Server 2019)
     - Windows Server 2016 is technically supported, but not recommended as it is nearing End-of-Life; also, you will require an additional setup script.
 - 4+ CPU cores (more preferred)
-- 8 GB+ RAM (16GB preferred; 4GB of RAM reserved specifically for Nexus)
+- 16 GB+ RAM (8GB as a bare minimum; 4GB of RAM is reserved specifically for Nexus)
-- 500 GB+ of free space for local NuGet package artifact storage
+- 500 GB+ of free space for local NuGet package artifact storage (more is better, and you may have to grow this as your packages and versions increase)
 - Open outgoing (egress) Internet access
 - Administrator user rights